VATSALVARSHNEY108/B.O.I.-MARK-2/docs/COMPLETE_INTEGRATION_SUMMARY.md

 ## 🎊 Conclusion

-Your VATSAL voice commanding system now has:
+Your BOI voice commanding system now has:

 ✅ **Male voice** for all speech output
 ✅ **Dynamic WAV sound effects** for engaging feedback